jfo/weblog/content/post/monads.md

-2. ...despite this, the term _is_ precise within [category theory](https://en.wikipedia.org/wiki/Monad_(category_theory)), which is a fascinating but also advanced and abstract branch of mathematics.
+2. ...despite this, the term _is_ precise within [category theory](https://en.wikipedia.org/wiki/Monad_(category_theory)), which is a fascinating but also particularly advanced and abstract branch of mathematics.

-3. ...and the term is _also_ precise [within Haskell](https://wiki.haskell.org/Monad), which is a fascinating but advanced and abstract programming language.
+3. ...and the term is _also_ precise [within Haskell](https://wiki.haskell.org/Monad), which is a _also_ a fascinating but particularly advanced and abstract programming language.

+Those two precisions seem to not always _quite_ line up, exactly.
+Certainly, the Haskell monads are derived from category theory, but the nomenclature is dense on both sides and is difficult to parse out if you're new to both of them.

 Though I appreciate that a _complete_ comprehension of monads and their theoretical underpinnings may very well be predicated on becoming intimate with